ripienaar/free-for-dev/README.md

 ## Source Code Repos

-  * [bitbucket.org](https://bitbucket.org/) — Free unlimited public and private repos (Git and Mercurial) for up to 5 users
+  * [bitbucket.org](https://bitbucket.org/) — Unlimited public and private repos (Git and Mercurial) for up to 5 users
   * [chiselapp.com](http://chiselapp.com/) — Unlimited public and private Fossil repositories
-  * [github.com](https://github.com/) — Free for an unlimited number of public repositories
+  * [github.com](https://github.com/) — Unlimited number of public repositories
   * [about.gitlab.com](https://about.gitlab.com/) — Unlimited public and private Git repos with unlimited collaborators
   * [hub.jazz.net](https://hub.jazz.net/) — Unlimited public repos, private repos free for up to 3 accounts
-  * [visualstudio.com](https://www.visualstudio.com/) — Free unlimited private repos (Git and TFS) for up to 5 users per team
+  * [visualstudio.com](https://www.visualstudio.com/) — Unlimited private repos (Git and TFS) for up to 5 users/team
-  * [fogcreek.com](https://www.fogcreek.com/kiln/) — Free unlimited public and private repos (hybrid of Git and Mercurial) for 2 users
+  * [fogcreek.com](https://www.fogcreek.com/kiln/) — Unlimited public and private repos (hybrid of Git and Mercurial) for 2 users
-  * [plasticscm.com](https://plasticscm.com/) — Free for individuals, OSS and nonprofits organizations
+  * [plasticscm.com](https://plasticscm.com/) — Free for individuals, OSS and nonprofit organizations
   * [cloud.google.com](https://cloud.google.com/tools/cloud-repositories/) — Free private Git repositories hosted on Google Cloud Platform.
 Supports syncing with existing GitHub and Bitbucket repos.
 Free Beta for up to 500 MB of storage
-  * [buddy.works](https://buddy.works/) - One free private project with a git repository and continuous delivery integrated
+  * [buddy.works](https://buddy.works/) — One free private project with a Git repository and continuous delivery integrated
-  * [codebasehq.com](https://www.codebasehq.com/) - One free project with 100MB space and 2 users
+  * [codebasehq.com](https://www.codebasehq.com/) — One free project with 100 MB space and 2 users

 ## Tools for Teams and Collaboration

-  * [scinote.net](http://scinote.net) — Scientific data management & team collaboration.
-One Team with Unlimited number of users, backup and 1 GB storage space
+  * [scinote.net](http://scinote.net) — Scientific data management and team collaboration.
+One Team with unlimited number of users, backup and 1 GB storage space
   * [appear.in](https://appear.in/) — One click video conversations, for free
   * [meet.jit.si](https://meet.jit.si/) — One click video conversations, screen sharing, for free
   * [flowdock.com](https://www.flowdock.com/) — Chat and inbox, free for teams up to 5
   * [slack.com](https://slack.com/) — Free for unlimited users with some feature limitations
   * [hipchat.com](https://hipchat.com/) — Free for unlimited users with some feature limitations
   * [gitter.im](https://gitter.im/) — Chat, for GitHub.
-Unlimited public & private rooms, free for teams of up to 25
+Unlimited public and private rooms, free for teams up to 25
-  * [hangouts.google.com](https://hangouts.google.com/) — One place for all your Conversations, for free, need a Google account
+  * [hangouts.google.com](https://hangouts.google.com/) — One place for all your conversations, for free, need a Google account
   * [seafile.com](https://www.seafile.com/) — Private or cloud storage, file sharing, sync, discussions.
 Private version is full.
 Cloud version has just 1 GB
   * [sameroom.io](https://sameroom.io/) — Free for unlimited users with some feature limitations
   * [yammer.com](https://www.yammer.com/) — Private social network standalone or for MS Office 365.
-Free, just a bit less admin tools and users management features
+Free with a bit less admin tools and users management features
   * [helpmonks.com](https://helpmonks.com/) — Shared inbox for teams, free for Open Source and nonprofit organizations
   * [typetalk.in](http://www.typetalk.in/) — Share and discuss ideas with your team through instant messaging on the web or on your mobile
   * [talky.io](https://talky.io/) — Free group video chat.
 Anonymous.
 Peer‑to‑peer.
 No plugins, signup, or payment required